 (Unless it’s released under creative commons license, an entirely different beast!)

-A lot of the time, you might be licensing your music without even realising it.
+And that’s why music license agreements are so important.
+A lot of the time, you might be licensing your music without even realizing it.
 Every time you upload music to a service you will be signing a usage license as part of the terms and conditions.

 There are many reasons why somebody might need to license your music.
 Examples include:

 Your music in Movies, films, documentaries, tv shows, games, adverts and trailers.
-This is called music synchronisation, also known as sync or synch.
+This is called music synchronization, also known as sync or synch.

-Radio has the right to play music because they pay a license to performance rights organisations.
+Radio has the right to play music because they pay a license to performance rights organizations.
 (Sometimes under what’s known as a blanket license).

 Any businesses, premises or venues playing live or recorded music need a license.